ChuckieCodes/prework-study-guideJUNE/assets/README.md

 ## Usage

 To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools ; this allows for th user to view the console.
+For suggestions on what to study first, open the Chrome DevTools;this allows for th user to view the console.
 There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ## Credits